Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Mid-range: La Maison du Lierre Bordeaux Centre ville

 Located in the city center, this boutique hotel is set in an eighteenth-century mansion with a picturesque ivy-covered terrace, just a 10-minute walk from the Opera National de Bordeaux.
-The hotel is in a convenient area with stores, bars, and restaurants nearby.
-There is also a nearby tram stop which gives easy access to the rest of the city.
+The hotel is conveniently located, with stores, bars, and restaurants nearby.
+There is also a nearby tram stop, which gives easy access to the rest of the city.

 Luxury: Hotel des Quinconces Bordeaux Centre